 If it’s your first time trying Ethiopian food, this is one of the first dishes you should try.

-Mahberawi is the meat dish equivalent to Beyainetu as it is mixed platter of several meat-based stews like key wat (beef stew), tibs (lamb, beef or goat cubes cooked with Nitter Kibeh and herbs like rosemary), and Kitfo.
-If you’re a meat lover, this is definitely a dish you should try, especially if you’re ordering in a party of two or more people.
+Mahberawi is the meat dish equivalent to Beyainetu as it is a mixed platter of several meat-based stews like key wat (beef stew), tibs (lamb, beef, or goat cubes cooked with Nitter Kibeh and herbs like rosemary), and Kitfo.
+If you’re a meat lover, this is definitely a dish you should try, especially if you’re ordering for a party of two or more people.

 MOST POPULAR ETHIOPIAN FOODS FOR VEGANS & VEGETARIANS

 Ethiopian food can be very vegetarian and vegan friendly since it features a selection of standard vegetarian dishes that you’ll find available at almost every Ethiopian restaurant.
 Vegetarians and vegans traveling to Ethiopia should consider visiting just prior to Orthodox Easter or Orthodox Christmas as you will be virtually guaranteed to find vegetarian food everywhere during these times.

 This is because most Ethiopians that follow the Ethiopian Orthodox religion will be fasting by forgoing forgo meat and dairy products for upwards of 50 days.

 Fasting dishes served during these periods are incredibly delicious, and may not always be available in restaurants during the non-fasting periods.